run-ai/docs/docs/Administrator/Researcher-Setup/docker-to-runai.md

 If your Kubernetes cluster contains a single GPU node (machine), then your image can reside on the node itself (in which case, when [runai submit](../../Researcher/cli-reference/runai-submit.md) workloads, the Researcher must use the flag ``--local-image``).

 If your Kubernetes cluster contains more than a single node, then, to enable location abstraction, the image can no longer reside on the node itself.
 It must be relocated to an image repository.
 There are quite a few repository-as-a-service, most notably <a href="https://hub.docker.com/" target="_self">Docker hub</a>.
-Alternatively, the organization can install a private repository on-premise.
+Alternatively, the organization can install a private repository on-prem.

 Day to day work with the image located remotely is almost identical to local work.
 The image name now contains its location.
 For example, ``nvcr.io/nvidia/pytorch:19.12-py_3`` is a PyTorch image that is located in __nvcr.io__.
 This is the Nvidia image repository as found on the web.